ckinzthompson/ckinzthompson.github.io/blog/_posts/2020-09-27-CUT_cryoem.md

 Use machine learning to turn Cryo EM images in negative stain TEM images, and back and forth.

 ### Methods
 Use a machine learning approach called contrastive unpaired translation [link here](https://github.com/taesungp/contrastive-unpaired-translation).
 This allows you to do single image to single image translation!
 Very cool!
+Here's the paper on [arXiv](https://arxiv.org/pdf/2007.15651.pdf).

 I used the GPUs on to run this [Google Collab](https://colab.research.google.com/)